7 Signs of A Female Narcissist: The Dark Narcissist-Woman

 2. Are Bad As Long-Time Partners.

-It takes about two weeks to discover that the alluring woman you’re going out with is a selfish vixen.
+It takes about two weeks to discover that the alluring woman you’re going out with is a narcissist.

 In 1996, Murray & Holmes found that narcissists are more likely to have conflicts in their long-term relationships with coworkers, friends, and romantic partners.

-And in 2003, Baumeister & Campbell found that they frequently alienate others in the long run.
+In 2003, Baumeister & Campbell found that narcissists frequently alienate others in the long run.

-Not surprisingly, Campbell, Rudich, and Sedikides (2002) found that narcissists are more likely than non-narcissists to be unfaithful and cheat on you in a relationship.
+Not surprisingly, Campbell, Rudich, and Sedikides (2002) write that narcissists are more likely than non-narcissists to be unfaithful and cheat on you in a relationship.

 3. Are Impulsive Flirts and Habitual Cheaters.

-If caught, they would deny completely deny everything, leaving you wondering for weeks and months if you really saw her cheating on you or if your mind was playing tricks on you.
+If caught cheating, they would completely deny everything, leaving you wondering for weeks and months if you really saw her cheating on you or if your mind was playing tricks on you.

 And if you confront them with irrefutable evidence, they put the entire blame on you for “making them cheat” on you.

-The reason, they crave and thrive on attention — and the more people praising them, the merrier it is.
+They desperately crave and thrive on attention, and the more people praise them, the merrier it is.

 Of course, if they expect to receive negative attention or no attention (since they excel at sensing the mood of a room), they may simply leave the place quietly.